-Tracy began her law career as a legal extern in the Felony Trial Division of the Washtenaw County Public Defender’s office.
-After graduating in the top 5% of her class at the Michigan State College of Law, she joined the law firm of Bodman LLP, serving both private and pro bono clients in the Litigation and Alternative Dispute Resolution Practice group.
+The deeper Tracy delved into crisis work, the more convinced she became that through law, she could have a greater impact on the root causes–the policies that determined the outcome for so many of her clients.
+After graduating in the top 5% of her class at the Michigan State College of Law, Tracy joined the law firm of Bodman LLP, serving both private and pro bono clients in the Litigation and Alternative Dispute Resolution Practice Group.